Aggressive Forgiveness

 Twenty-four thrones circled the Throne, with Twenty-four Elders seated, white-robed, gold-crowned.

 Lightning flash and thunder crash pulsed from the Throne.
 Seven fire-blazing torches fronted the Throne (these are the Sevenfold Spirit of God).
-Before the Throne it was like a clear crystal sea.
+Before the Throne, it was like a clear crystal sea.

 Similar Posts